University of Washington School of Social Work: 1930s

-Achievements

-Rankings

-In 2016, the U.S. News & World Report ranked the School third among the United States' nearly 220 schools with master of social work degree programs.

-Research
+Research Centers

 Current research centers include the Social Development Research Group, the Indigenous Wellness Research Institute, and Partners for Our Children.

 Partnerships

 Since 2006, the School of Social Work has partnered with the Royal University of Phnom Penh in Cambodia to develop social work curriculum and train social work professionals to address pressing societal problems, following years of civil discord.

+Rankings and reputation

+In 2024, the School was ranked 7th out of 319 schools for best graduate programs in social work by the U.S. News & World Report.